mangata-finance/gasp-dev-kit/packages/sdk/README.md

 ## Mangata Finance SDK

 <p>
-    The Mangata SDK is a comprehensive toolset designed for facilitating seamless communication with the Mangata node.
+    The GASP SDK is a comprehensive toolset designed for facilitating seamless communication with the Mangata node.
 </p>

 ![Artwork](https://blog.mangata.finance/assets/posts/themis-cover.png)